paladin-t/my_basic/README.md

 The standalone interpreter supports three running modes:

-* Execute the binary without arguments to enter MY-BASIC's interactive mode
+* Execute the binary without arguments to enter the interactive mode of MY-BASIC
 * Pass a file path to the binary to load and run that script file directly
 * Pass an argument `-e` followed by an expression to evaluate it and print the result, eg. `-e "2 * (3 + 4)"`